arisris/famicon/README.md

 npm run build-docs
 ```
 ### Development
+Clone this repository
-Make sure your os is linux. bechause we use shelljs
+Make sure your os is linux. because we use shelljs

 ```sh
 node build.js